PyCQA/pycodestyle/README.rst

   165     E303 too many blank lines (4)
   325     E401 multiple imports on one line
   3615    E501 line too long (82 characters)
-  612     W601 .has_key() is deprecated, use 'in'
-  1188    W602 deprecated form of raising exception

 Links
 -----